georgebullock/georgebullock/README.md

 After ~5 years in frontend engineering, I decided to make a lateral move into product management to apply my business and technical skills to aligning people and driving business outcomes.

-Now, I'm a product manager at mobileJobs, which is a SaaS recruiting solution and marketplace for blue-collar talent.
+Now, I'm a product lead at mobileJobs, which is a SaaS recruiting solution and marketplace for blue-collar talent.
 I'm responsible for the B2C side of the product making sure blue-collar job applicants have delightful application experiences resulting in job offers.

 I earned an MBA from EDHEC Business School in France.
 I also hold a B.S. in Business Administration, with an emphasis on finance, from California State University, Los Angeles.
 And I'm a Project Management Institute Agile Certified Practitioner (PMI - ACP) certificate holder.